 So Ponzi created a business where he, within 45 days would give you 50 % profit by buying and selling these coupons.
 Well, he made people believe that he was buying and selling the coupons.

 Everyone was loving the idea, and it made sense!
 And the profits were so sweet.

 The issue was that he took the money of new investors and paid back their money to the older investors.
 They did not use the coupons as was proclaimed by the company.
-On the contrary, there was not enough coupons in the US for the amount of dollars in the company.
+On the contrary, there were not enough coupons in the US for the number of dollars in the company.

 After a year, with no new investors coming to the forefront, the scheme collapsed and people lost $20 million in 1920 dollars (approximately $193 million in 2018 dollars).

 We want exceptional secret returns with a little risk – and we want it now.